 If a vehicle is not crashworthy, a victim who suffers injuries as a result of the lack of crashworthiness, such as spinal cord injuries, may be entitled to monetary compensation, including medical expenses, life care cost, nursing costs, future lost income and wages and other forms of damages.

 Permanent paralysis victims suffer lifelong impairment of their ability to perform common functions of mobility in their extremities due to the damage to their nervous systems.
 Proper handling of victims in such accidents, including proper placement and handling as well as early treatment, can mean the difference between temporary and permanent paralysis.

-The attorneys at Simien & Simien, LLC have represented clients with paralysis and other catastrophic injuries and losses.
-We have worked with these clients and are prepared to work with others to make their lives and those of their loved ones as comfortable as we possibly can.
-Contact Simien & Simien, LLC today.
+The attorneys at Simien & Simien, LLC, have represented clients with paralysis and other catastrophic injuries and losses.
+We are prepared to work with others to make their lives and those of their loved ones as comfortable as we possibly can.
+Contact Simien & Simien, LLC, today.